section-engineering-education/engineering-education/content/articles/spring-boot-caching/index.md

 ### Configuration layer
 Now that we have a fully functional CRUD REST API application, we are going to learn how to add cache support in our application.

-To add cache support to our application, we need to create a configuration class to enable caching.
+First, we need to create a configuration class to enable caching.

 1. In the root project package, create a new package named `config`.
 2. In the `config` package created above, create a new Java file named `CacheConfig.java`.